- 1 Importance of storage and conditioning canola

 The addition of supplemental heat to NAD systems can extend the amount of good drying days in the fall or allow for earlier spring conditioning by increasing the incoming air temperature and reducing its relative humidity (RH).

-Ideally, airflow rates of at least 1.0 A unit of measurement which describes the airflow rate (cubic foot per minute per bushel) in grain storage facilities (ex. bins). are necessary to effectively move the drying front through the bulk and avoid seed damage near the fan inlet.
-With the airflow capacities of most NAD fans on canola bins, it is recommended that the inlet temperature be no more than 30 degrees Celsius, therefore NAD with supplemental heat is most suitable when ambient conditions are not much below zero 35.
+Ideally, airflow rates of at least 1.0 A unit of measurement which describes the airflow rate (cubic foot per minute per bushel) in grain storage facilities (ex. bins).
+More are necessary to effectively move the drying front through the bulk and avoid seed damage near the fan inlet.
+With the airflow capacities of most NAD fans on canola bins, it is recommended that the inlet temperature be no more than 30 degrees Celsius, therefore NAD with supplemental heat is most suitable when ambient conditions are not much below zero 32.

 A good rule of thumb is that for every 10 degrees Celsius increase in ambient temperature, the RH is cut in half, allowing drying during a high humidity day or during rain events if the heater can be safely operated.